-Certain models of the ICO sold or presold tokens with utility or product-like rights and features.
+Certain models of token ICO's are sold or presold with utility or product-like rights and features.
 These may include rights to vote or contribute labor, as well as rights to access, mine, and license the Blockchain technology at hand.
-Federal and state regulators, legislative groups, Blockchain industry groups, U.S. law firms, and securities practitioners now generally concede that in some situations token sales used solely to purchase products, services, or mining rights in enterprises under development should not (provided they are not directly, indirectly, or implicitly marketed using their potential as investments) be considered securities under U.S. federal laws based on the Howey legal framework.
+Federal and state regulators, legislative groups, Blockchain industry groups, U.S. law firms, and securities practitioners now generally concede that in some situations, token sales used solely to purchase products, services, or mining rights in enterprises under development-that is, they have a direct utility and the price reflects the utilization price and not an investment, should not (provided they are not directly, indirectly, or implicitly marketed using their potential as investments) be considered securities under U.S. federal laws based on the Howey legal framework.
 The theory behind this thinking is that the token value is derived from speculations in the token's asset class and consumer uses in the related network, rather than an expectation of future profits from those involved in the management of the enterprise.
 In the case of utility tokens that are purchased mainly for consumer-like uses (e.g., for bartering, trading, coupons, or in payment for services, products, or network fees), the Howey test profit motive arguably may not exist or may be secondary to the consumptive nature of the transaction.
 Utility tokens may provide membership rights, loan collateral, or redeemable coupons for goods and services.
 Utility tokens, in some cases, may act as currencies in a functional network.

-The 2019 Framework additionally provides that if the following characteristics of use or consumption, are present, the more likely the digital asset is a utility token, and the less likely the Howey test is met (having reached or provided what might be viewed as a critical mass):
+The referenced 2019 Framework provides that if the following characteristics of use or consumption, are present, the more likely the digital asset is a utility token, and the less likely the Howey test is met (having reached or provided what might be viewed as a critical mass):

-• The distributed ledger network and digital asset are fully developed and operational.

-- Holders of the digital asset are immediately able to use it for its intended functionality on the network, particularly where there are built-in incentives to encourage such use. - The digital assets' creation and structure is designed and implemented to meet the needs of its users, rather than to feed speculation as to its value or development of its network. - Prospects for appreciation in the value of the digital asset are limited; its value will remain constant or even degrade over time. - For a digital asset referred to as a virtual currency, it can immediately be used to make payments in a wide variety of contexts, or acts as a substitute for real (or fiat) currency.
+- The distributed ledger network and digital asset are fully developed and operational. - Holders of the digital asset are immediately able to use it for its intended functionality on the network, particularly where there are built-in incentives to encourage such use. - The digital assets' creation and structure is designed and implemented to meet the needs of its users, rather than to feed speculation as to its value or development of its network. - Prospects for appreciation in the value of the digital asset are limited; its value will remain constant or even degrade over time. - For a digital asset referred to as a virtual currency, it can immediately be used to make payments in a wide variety of contexts or acts as a substitute for real (or fiat) currency.

 By way of example, bitcoin and ether are generally not considered to be investment contracts or securities based on recent statements of representatives of the SEC given the present decentralized states of these cryptocurrencies.
+Unfortunately, for many situations there will be no brightline test, with facts and circumstances overlaid on the 2019 Framework (and any other SEC pronouncements) requiring counsel's judgment (or a no-action letter) required for a determination of whether a security is present.